 At the same time, in the powertrain production technology area, Nissan is working to reduce holding furnace energy usage in cast iron melting processes conducted by the Casting Division.
 Traditionally, in the melting process, two holding furnaces were used to store two types of cast iron melts with adjusted carbon and sulfur component contents.
 Now, intermediate molten metal with a low carbon and sulfur content is stored in one holding furnace.
 When transporting from the holding furnace to another process, the ingredients are adjusted by adding additive materials, creating two types of molten metal and making it possible to eliminate one holding furnace.
 As a result, power consumption was reduced by approximately 3,600 MWh per year (CO2 conversion: Approximately 1,700 tons per year; oil conversion amount: Approximately 900 kiloliters per year).
 This corresponds to about 11% of the power consumed in the melting processes conducted by the cast iron factory located onsite at the Tochigi Plant.
-In light of this achievement, Nissan won the Agency for Natural Resources and Energy Award in the Small Group Activities category at the Energy Conservation Grand Prize Awards for fiscal 2019, sponsored by The Energy Conservation Center, Japan (ECCJ).
+In light of this achievement, Nissan won the Agency for Natural Resources and Energy

-Contents CEO Message CSO Message Corporate Purpose / ESG Highlights Sustainability at Nissan Nissan's Contribution to the SDGs The Alliance Environmental Social Governance ESG Data Editorial Policy GRI Content Index Quick Guide For Investors
+Contents CEO Message CSO Message Carbon Neutrality/ Response to COVID-19 Chair of the Board of Directors Message Sustainability at Nissan Nissan's Contribution to the SDGs The Alliance Environmental Social Governance ESG Data Editorial Policy TCFD Content Index GRI Content Index Quick Guide For Investors